-- Regularly monitor the online safety incidents log.
-Governors must be prepared to challenge the information given to them if necessary and offer support where appropriate. - Regularly review the online safety provision within the Academy.
+- Regularly monitor online safety incidents (through the Priory Profile).
+Governors must be prepared to challenge the information given to them if necessary and offer support where appropriate. - Regularly review the online safety provision within the setting. - Appoint a governor, normally the Link Safeguarding Governor, who will have overall responsibility for filtering and monitoring.